FelixMcFelix/felyne-bot/MEASUREMENT.md

 All data is fully anonymised, removing any User-to-SSRC and Server ID mappings and replacing these with new opaque integers (counting from 0 upwards).
 Anonymising data as required by the GDPR ensures that measured calls can never be mapped back to their users or server by anyone in the call.
-Data and traffic generators, and models will be made public where possible.
+Data, traffic generators, parsers, and models will be made publicly available.

 ## How can I opt out?
 In any server with Felyne, type `@Felyne#6610 optout`.